dr-jam/FactoryExercise/README.md

 |                     |  Energy |      2      |    1   |   0.5  |
 |                     |  Arcane |     0.5     |    2   |    1   |

-This class does not need to be a `MonoBehavior` or `ScriptableObject`.
+This class should be [autoloaded](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html) via the Project Settings.
+This class does not need to be explicitly linked to a `Node`.
 It doesn't necessarily have to be a class.
 It does need to provide a static function that takes the parameters of a shield and the parameters of a projectile and returns a damage value as denoted by the combat algorithm.

 ## Stage 3: Factories and Specifications